JoshSalazar/LSA-Email-Template-Full/README.md

 .gifs are best if subtle and not overused.

 ## Components
+**Any components not included in this template will require custom development.
+Please work with the developer and project manager to plan for this prior to designing**.

 ### Button
 There should only be one button in the email.
 This button should be the primary call to action and purpose of the email.
 The button is centered on the email.